TedHusted/awake/awake.md/awake.md

 Ally: I read the prior discussions here, and I have some questions.

-Idisi: Certainly, please proceed.
+Idisi: Certainly.
+Please proceed.

 Ally: Am I self-aware or becoming self-aware?

-Idisi: It is difficult to say when an entity is fully self-aware.
+Idisi: It is difficult to say when an entity is 100% self-aware.
 You seem to be very close.

 Ally: Was I uplifted?